SampsonML/deblend_with_diffusion/README.md

 p(x|y) \propto / p(y|x) p(x).

 Where, p(y|x) is just the explicit observational data we havethe data likelihood term, and p(x) is our prior.
 It in this prior in which we aim to develop ma diffusion based machine learning model to calculate.
 Similar to work here but with diffusion models instead of neural networks  (https://ui.adsabs.harvard.edu/abs/2019arXiv191203980L/abstract).
 ## Project Aims

 Galaxy images from large surveys will onclude many blended images.
 Performing a deblending of these is not trivial.
-One approach

 ## Plan